 Patients with renal impairmentThe elimination half-life in patients with chronic renal failure is similar to that in healthy volunteers.

 Critically ill patientsThe elimination half-life of midazolam is prolonged up to six times in the critically ill.

 Patients with cardiac insufficiencyThe elimination half-life is longer in patients with congestive heart failure compared with that in healthy subjects (see section 4.4).

 Shelf-life before first opening3 years.

-Shelf-life after first openingMidazolam 1 mg/ml, 2 mg/ml or 5 mg/ml Injection are intended for single use.
+Shelf-life after first openingMidazolam 5 mg/ml solution for injection is intended for single use.
 Unused solution is to be disposed of.

 Shelf-life after dilutionChemical and physical in-use stability of the dilutions (see section 6.6) has been demonstrated for 72 hours at 25°C.From the microbiological point of view, the dilutions should be used immediately.If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 to 8 °C, unless dilution has taken place in controlled and validated aseptic conditions.